What is an annual fee?

 Some of the credit cards that commonly have annual fees include:

-If you are trying to avoid paying an annual fee, we have a wide selection of credit cards with no annual fee.
+If you are trying to avoid paying an annual fee, we have a wide selection of the best credit cards with no annual fee.

 Additionally, some credit cards waive the annual fee initially for new customers.
 If you are interested in opening a rewards card or a travel credit card that comes with an annual fee, make sure to run the numbers to guarantee that the cost of the card won’t outweigh the value of the rewards.